shaloo/docs.arcana/includes/text-snippets/twitter_config_steps.md

 - Terms of Service
 - Privacy Policy

-!!! an-caution "Enable Email ID Access"
+!!! an-warning "Enable Email ID Access"

       {{config.extra.arcana.sdk_name}} requires the Twitter user's email ID to verify the logged-in user's credentials.
 To enable this, Twitter makes it necessary that the Privacy Policy and Terms of Service are appropriately provided while creating a new app entry.
 For details, see [here](https://developer.twitter.com/en/docs/twitter-api/v1/accounts-and-users/manage-account-settings/api-reference/get-account-verify_credentials).